Name | Wertheim Clamp Forceps |

 Allis-Babcock Tissue Forceps are specifically designed to be used during general surgical procedures in which tissue needs to be grabbed while minimizing any trauma that may be produced to the area.
 Due to the jaw tips that are fenestrated and angled to the side, this forceps may also be ideal for grasping areas such as the uterus or intestines.

-Adson Thumb Forceps – Angled Tips
+Adson Thumb Forceps – Cross-Serrated Tips

-Adson Thumb Forceps - Angled Tips
+Adson Thumb Forceps - Cross-Serrated Tips

-angled tips, 4-3/4" (12.1 cm)
+cross-serrated tips, 4-3/4" (12.1 cm)

 Adson Thumb Forceps